CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Methodology

-The transformer-based fusion module naturally supports a variable number of prompt tokens, allowing multiple viewpoint embeddings to be injected without architectural modification.
-Self-attention within the transformer enables interaction among viewpoint tokens, allowing multi-view geometric information to be aggregated before conditioning the image features.
+The transformer-based fusion module naturally supports a variable number of prompt tokens, allowing multiple viewpoint embeddings to be concatenated without architectural modification.
+Self-attention within the transformer enables interaction among viewpoint tokens, allowing geometric information from different rendered views to be aggregated before conditioning the query image features.

-This fusion step is critical for aligning cross-image geometry embeddings with query image features and enables effective geometry-conditioned segmentation.
+Unlike conventional appearance exemplars, CAD renderings provide a geometry-centered representation of the target object that is less dependent on texture, lighting, and material appearance.
+This enables segmentation conditioned directly on geometric specification.